telerik/blazor-docs/_contentTemplates/dropdowns/templates.md

 #item-template
 The `ItemTemplate` determines how the individual items are rendered in the dropdown of the component.
 By default, the text from the particular suggestions is rendered.

 The `ItemTemplate` exposes a `context` which represents the data item object.
-Use it to render the item details.
+Cast it to the respective model type to access or render the item properties.
 #end

 #header-template